 Once we can see the reason for your symptoms on a brain level, we can choose specifically how to use neurofeedback so that you can address your issues and meet your goals.

-qEEG brain mapping was introduced more than 30 years ago as a means of diagnosing brain function. qEEG’s are used in research to study ADHD, autism spectrum disorder, depression and bipolar disorder, PTSD, anxiety disorders, learning disabilities, and more.
+qEEG brain mapping was introduced more than 30 years ago as a means of diagnosing brain function. qEEG’s are used in research to study ADHD, autism spectrum disorder, depression and bipolar disorder, PTSD, anxiety disorders, learning disabilities, understanding nutritional needs and more.
 We use this research-level tool to assess your brain function and to track your progress over your neurofeedback sessions.